Apr 21, 2021

 Olympus E520 w 14-54mm f2.8-3.5 - ISO200, f13, 1/250 (Edited in PS + Kodak KodaChrome 64).

 The HDR below consists of 3 bracketed images from 2011.
-It was a winter scene with random snow.
+It's a winter scene with random snow.
 The clouds with the disappearing sun were unique, whereas the rest of the scene were dull and boring.
 I used three +/- 1EV bracketed images and merged them in Aurora.
-I then edited the result in Luminar to create a 3D effect.
-I did some additional editing in Photoshop to lift the mid-tones while keeping the clouds as is.
-I added a film profile with the FilmPack 5 plug-in with the final step.
+I then edited the result in Luminar to create a more 3D effect.
+I did some additional styling in Photoshop to lift the mid-tones while keeping the clouds as is.
+I added a film profile with FilmPack 5 in the final step.

 Olympus E400 w 14-42mm Kit Lens - ISO100, f8, 1/5 (3 image HDR in Aurora w Fuji Provia 100F).